-• At least one-third of the college-level, degree applicable credits must be taken at CBC.

-• Depending on your major, some course choices may be more appropriate than others.
-Consult with your counselor or faculty advisor.
+- Required minimum 90 credits. - Required minimum cumulative GPA 2.0. - Minimum grade per course 1.0. - At least one-third of the college-level, degree applicable credits must be taken at CBC. - Depending on your major, some course choices may be more appropriate than others.
+Consult with your counselor or faculty advisor. - Maximum three credits of PE may be applied.